JetBrains/Qodana/topics/qodana-ide-plugin.md

 <step>On the authentication page, complete the <a href="cloud-get-access.xml">authentication step</a>.</step>
 </procedure>

+{id="plugin-link-project-with-cloud"}
 ### Link your project with Qodana Cloud

-To synchronize your project with Qodana Cloud, you can link it with your <a href="cloud-projects.xml">project</a> based in Qodana Cloud.
+You can synchronize your project with Qodana Cloud by linking it with your <a href="cloud-projects.xml">project</a> based in Qodana Cloud.

 <note>Before linking, you may need to <a anchor="qodana-cloud-login"">log in to Qodana Cloud</a>.</note>